progressivis/progressivis/doc/custom_modules.md

 The `run_step()` method can decide whether to let the module continue running or to stop it.
 When a module continues to run, it can be **blocked** or **ready**.
 A blocked module needs some input data to continue, whereas a ready module can be rescheduled without further testing by the scheduler.

 When a module has finished, it becomes **terminated**.
 For example, once a CSV input module has finished loading a CSV file, its state becomes **terminated** and can be removed from the list of runnable modules.
-Internally, the module first becomes a **zombie** to let the scheduler cleanup its dependency before it becomes **terminated**, but that's a small technical point.
+Internally, the module first becomes a **zombie** to let the scheduler clean up its dependency before it becomes **terminated**, but that's a small technical point.

 If a module has a non-recoverable runtime error, it becomes **invalid**.
 For now, this is equivalent to **terminated**, but some debugging facilities could revive it in the future.